-The mimic octopus is extremely intelligent and despite the fact that mimicry is quite a common trait among the animal world, Thaumoctopus mimicus is the only observed animal that can mimic multiple species.
+The mimic octopus is extremely intelligent and despite the fact that mimicry is quite a common trait in the animal world, Thaumoctopus mimicus is the only observed animal that can mimic multiple species.
 In fact, it’s so smart that it actually knows what animal is best to mimic.
-If it’s being hunter, it knows exactly what animal the predator will fear and impersonates that one.
+If it’s being a hunter, it knows exactly what animal the predator will fear and impersonates that one.

 Here are some more exciting facts on the mimic octopus:

 Here are some interesting facts about this unique octopus:

 Masters of Disguise